portainer/portainer-docs/user/kubernetes/more-resources/custom-resources.md

 # Custom Resources

 {% hint style="warning" %}
-Custom resources can only be viewed by an admin user in Portainer Business Edition.
+Custom resources can only be viewed by an admin user.
 {% endhint %}

 Custom Resource Definitions (CRDs) extend the Kubernetes API to define new resource types in a cluster.
 From the Custom Resource view, admin users can review both Custom Resources and Custom Resource Definitions directly.